danielbrog/batted_visualization/README.md

 #### To build the project, follow the steps below

 ##### Set up Virtual Environment
-set up a virtual environment with Python running at version 3.7
+set up a virtual environment with Python running at version 3.7 and django

 ##### Run the commands Below to build the database
 python manage.py makemigrations